PokemonAutomation/Microcontroller/Wiki/Hardware/README.md

 Teensy++ 2.0 is just as easy, but is overkill.
 Don't get it unless it's almost the same price as the Teensy 2.0.

-The total cost for each setup is approximately
+The total cost for each setup (including other required parts) is approximately:

 | **Controller** | **Est. Total Price** |
 | --- | --- |